mvolkmann/blog/src/dart.md

 All values in Dart are objects from some class.
 This is even true for basic types like `bool`, `int`, and `double`.

+These and many other classes are defined in the `dart:core` package.
+Classes defined here do not need to be imported.

 All types except `Null` are subclasses of the `Object` class.

 Dart supports the following built-in basic types: